emollebr/webserv/README.md

 ## Overview

 WebServer is a simple yet efficient web server implementation written in C++.
-It supports multiple concurrent connections, basic HTTP methods (GET, POST, DELETE), is configured similarly to NGINX and is capable of serving static files, handling errors, and more.
+It supports multiple concurrent connections, basic HTTP methods (GET, POST, DELETE), is configured similarly to NGINX and is capable of serving static files, handling errors, CGIs and more.
 This project is designed to provide a fundamental understanding of how web servers work and can be used as a learning tool or a starting point for further development.

 ## Features